stefanpartheym/archlinux-ipu6-webcam/README.md

 ## Hibernation support

 The module 'i2c_ljca' breaks resuming from hibernation.
-To fix this, doing 'modprobe -r i2c_ljca' before hibernating is necessary.
+To fix this, doing `modprobe -r i2c_ljca` before hibernating is necessary.
 A script is provided by running `./install.sh -s`.
 This script will be executed before hibernating and after resume.

 If you want both workarounds, you can run `./install.sh -as`.